klausbegnis/AttitudeEstimationExam/README.md

 AttitudeEstimationExam.exe .\logs\attitude_exam.log out
 ```

-All this commands will work properly, if no arguments are used, the application will inform the user about it, and assist with the needed command.
-The first example it's not recommended, once it will overwrite the `auto_out.log` file, leading to loss of data from previous estimations.
+All of these commands will work properly.
+If no arguments are used, the application will inform the user about it and assist them with the required command.
+However, the first example is not recommended.
+This is because it will overwrite the auto_out.log file, leading to the loss of data from previous estimations.
 ## Results

 The file named `auto_out.log` has the output from the program's execution and contains the data needed for the exam.

-The results were plotted using the external software Excel, the result is showed as following:
+The results were plotted using the external software Excel.
+The result is showed as following:

 ![Alt text](./graphic.svg)